SkylineCommunications/dataminer-docs/release-notes/IDP/IDP_1.1.7.md

 #### Discovery of SNMPv3 devices \[ID_25706\]

 Discovery of SNMPv3 devices is now supported.
-For this purpose, you can import discovery pro­files with SNMPv3 actions and credentials.
+For this purpose, you can import discovery profiles with SNMPv3 actions and credentials.
 You can do so by going to *Admin* > *Discovery* in the IDP app and clicking the upload icon.

 The uploaded file should be in JSON format and should use the following structure: